BWDaniels97/QA-SFIA-1/README.md

 - Artist Name

-### Entity Relationship Diagram
+## Entity Relationship Diagram

 This is the final entity relationship entity diagram for my project.
 I chose to keep it very simple and straight foward so that I could focus on hitting every objective of the project.
+As you can see there is a one to many relationship between the artist and gig tables.
+This is because one artist can have many gigs and a gig can only have one artist.

 <p align="center">
 <img src="Documentation/er.jpeg" alt="ci" width="500"/>